cchitsiang/awesome-stars/topics.md

 - [fwouts/previewjs](https://github.com/fwouts/previewjs) - Preview UI components in your IDE instantly
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and ready to use.
 - [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, transpiler and package manager – all in one.
-- [logto-io/logto](https://github.com/logto-io/logto) - 🧑‍🚀 Logto helps you build the sign-in, auth, and user identity within minutes.
-We provide an OIDC-based identity service and the end-user experience with username, phone number, email, and social sign
 - [Permify/react-role](https://github.com/Permify/react-role) - Lightweight role based access management solution for React applications
 - [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - 🔮 Seamlessly visualize your JSON data instantly into graphs; paste, import or fetch!
 - [giscus/giscus](https://github.com/giscus/giscus) - A comment system powered by GitHub Discussions. :octocat: :speech_balloon: :gem: